-In other words, it’s probably in your best interest to hire a lawyer.
+In other words, it’s probably in your best interest to hire a law firm.
 So here’s what you should know about working with a credit card debt lawyer when facing a lawsuit.

 What Happens When a Credit Card Company Sues You?

 If you fall behind on your credit card payments, your credit card company has a few options.
-Once you’re at least 180 days late, they may charge off the debt, sell it to a collection agency, and/or file a lawsuit.
+Once you’re at least 180 days late on monthly payments, they may charge off the debt, sell it to a collection agency, and/or file a lawsuit.

 The goal of a lawsuit is for them to get paid.
 That’s usually accomplished by forcing a settlement for less than what you owe or getting you on a payment plan.
 Keep in mind that third-party debt collectors can also sue you in certain situations.

 If that happens, you’ll receive a complaint letter and court summons.
 The paperwork contains important information about the lawsuit, including who is suing you, how much they’re trying to collect, the hearing date, and more.
 This could come in the mail or be left at your home or work by a process server.

 It’s crucial that you respond to the lawsuit in a timely manner.
 Ignoring it will only result in a judgment against you.
 That is called a default judgment.

 How a Credit Card Debt Lawyer Can Help